Skip to content

 Let the balance factor be \(f\), then the balance factor of any node in an AVL tree satisfies \(-1 \le f \le 1\).

-The characteristic feature of an AVL tree is the "rotation" operation, which can restore balance to an unbalanced node without affecting the in-order traversal sequence of the binary tree.
-In other words, the rotation operation can maintain the property of a "binary search tree" while also turning the tree back into a "balanced binary tree".
+The characteristic of AVL trees lies in the "rotation" operation, which can restore balance to unbalanced nodes without affecting the inorder traversal sequence of the binary tree.
+In other words, rotation operations can both maintain the property of a "binary search tree" and make the tree return to a "balanced binary tree".

-We call nodes with an absolute balance factor \(> 1\) "unbalanced nodes".
-Depending on the type of imbalance, there are four kinds of rotations: right rotation, left rotation, right-left rotation, and left-right rotation.
-Below, we detail these rotation operations.
+We call nodes with a balance factor absolute value \(> 1\) "unbalanced nodes".
+Depending on the imbalance situation, rotation operations are divided into four types: right rotation, left rotation, left rotation then right rotation, and right rotation then left rotation.
+Below we describe these rotation operations in detail.

-As shown in Figure 7-26, the first unbalanced node from the bottom up in the binary tree is "node 3".
-Focusing on the subtree with this unbalanced node as the root, denoted as node, and its left child as child, perform a "right rotation".
-After the right rotation, the subtree is balanced again while still maintaining the properties of a binary search tree.
+As shown in Figure 7-26, the value below the node is the balance factor.
+From bottom to top, the first unbalanced node in the binary tree is "node 3".
+We focus on the subtree with this unbalanced node as the root, denoting the node as node and its left child as child, and perform a "right rotation" operation.
+After the right rotation is completed, the subtree regains balance and still maintains the properties of a binary search tree.

 Steps of right rotation